Integrative Neuroscience Advising

 The only way to obtain a seat in a closed course is if another student drops.
 For closed courses you should monitor BUbrain closely during open registration periods.

-How can I get into closed or restricted courses?
+How can I get into a restricted course?

 You will need to get the permission of the instructor to enroll in courses with restrictions (e.g., locked by instructor, class standing, major, pre-req, etc.).
 Fill out a course petition (Biology- 26kb or Psychology- 336kb) and return it to the appropriate department.